 Nitrogen is utilised throughout the growing season, and is to be applied monthly in spring and summer to young trees in the form of Ammonium Sulphate or “LAN”.
-It is recommended that nitrogen be applied regularly and in smaller doses to prevent excessive vegetative growth caused by single large applications.
+It is recommended that nitrogen is applied regularly and in smaller doses to prevent excessive vegetative growth caused by single large applications.

 Be especially careful of injudicious nitrogen applications in the summer months.
 Potassium (e.g. potassium sulphate) is applied in spring and autumn.
 Under local conditions replenishment of B and Zn are especially important in early spring.

-Other elements are applied according to rates determined by means of leaf and soil analysis and adjusted according to expected crop, otherwise imbalances can occur.
+Other elements are applied according to rates determined by means of leaf and soil analysis and adjusted according to expected crop, otherwise, imbalances can occur.
 Maintaining soil acidity at the right pH level (in the region of 6.5) is critical for facilitating the optimal uptake of other nutrients.
 Soil pH is determined during soil analysis (which should preferably be done on an annual basis) and rectified accordingly by lime application.

-Chemical weed killers have to be used with care since the long term effects on tree performance and the environment have not been determined..
-In an organic farming system a relatively thick mulch layer of high lignin material in the tree row helps suppress weed growth and stimulates beneficial fine root development.
+Chemical weed killers have to be used with care since the long-term effects on tree performance and the environment have not been determined.
+In an organic farming system, a relatively thick mulch layer of high lignin material in the tree row helps suppress weed growth and stimulates beneficial fine root development.

 Lateral branching is encouraged over the entire length of the leader from a height of about 40 cm upwards, with stronger development at the base to form a conical shaped tree.
-Lateral branches should have a diameter of less than a third of that of the main leader, and are kept at a flattish angle while all upright growth on the laterals is regularly removed.
+Lateral branches should have a diameter of less than a third of that of the main leader and are kept at a flattish angle while all upright growth on the laterals is regularly removed.